GANYC Constitution, By-Laws, and Code of Ethics

 Requirements for Industry Partner category (non-voting)

-Approval by a majority of members present or represented by proxy, determined by vote at a regular GANYC members’ meeting.
-14-day notice of Industry Partner application required prior to vote.
+Approval by a majority of full members voting, determined by an online vote, which will be active for 24 hours.
+A 14-day notice of an Industry Partner application is required prior to vote.

 GANYC guides who wish to add Industry Partner to their current status will receive a 50% discount on Industry Partner dues